dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 ### Handling pull requests

-Do not submit a review until the required status checks completed successfully.
+Before required status checks have completed successfully, avoid submitting reviews.
-(You can add comments before this.)
+Instead, just comment.

 Squash the commits into one, and ensure the resulting commit message follows the [commit message format](#reference) specification.